JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-The-Thanksgiving-Play.md

 genres:
 - Play
 - Comedy
-Description: "When four theatre artists attempt to create a play celebrating both \"Turkey Day\" AND Native American Heritage Month, their attempts quickly lead to hilariously cringeworthy results!"
+description: "When four theatre artists attempt to create a play celebrating both \"Turkey Day\" AND Native American Heritage Month, their attempts quickly lead to hilariously cringeworthy results!"
 ---
 THE BITING SATIRE BY BROADWAY'S FIRST KNOWN FEMALE INDIGENOUS PLAYWRIGHT!